trustoverip/spec-up-t-website/docs/q-and-a.md

 ## What is the command for help?

-npx Spec-Up-T --help gives all commands I can give.
+TODO: npx Spec-Up-T --help gives all commands I can give.

-Yes, in brief.
-The documentation of Spec-Up-T is available in its [Docusaurus site](https://blockchainbird.github.io/spec-up-t-website/)

 ## Why does Spec-Up-T look so complicated?